slugdev/stltostp/README.md

 # stltostp
 Command line utility to convert ascii stl files to STEP brep files.
+The translation is a simple triangle to triangle conversion with a tolerance based merging of nodes and edges.

 ### Usage
 stltostp <stl_file> <step_file> \[ tol \<value\> \]